Sergey Kramarenko (footballer, born 1946): Biography

 Kramarenko holds the Azerbaijani football record for the most games played in the Soviet Top League with 312 caps.
 The keeper was unofficially named Azerbaijan's Player of the Year once, in 1970.

 Following his playing career, which included stints for the Ukrainian side FC Chornomorets Odesa and another Azerbaijani club FK Khazar Lenkoran, Kramarenko became football manager for Khazar Lenkoran and for another, smaller Azerbaijani club.
 He was named manager of Neftchi in 1993.

 He died in March 2008 in Moscow.

-He was the father of Dmitry Kramarenko, who played was a goalkeeper, most notable for Dinamo Moscow and the Azerbaijan national football team.
+He was the father of Dmitry Kramarenko, who was a goalkeeper, most notable for Dinamo Moscow and the Azerbaijan national football team.